idio-lang/DIPS/source/scheme/advanced-scheme.rst

 Macro Issues
 ^^^^^^^^^^^^

+.. sidebox:: Yes, I'm looking at myself.

 The primary problems with macros are:

 - you forget its arguments are not evaluated -- so you can't pass a variable you've calculated

-- you forget it is run at compile -- your variable wouldn't exist anyway
+- you forget it is run at compile time -- your variable wouldn't exist anyway

 - you're a dirty hacker